dsgnr/reloading-book/docs/load-and-chronograph-data/handload-185-juggernaut.md

 |-----------------|---------------------|:-------------------------:|-----------------|-----------------|-----------------------|---------------------|
 | VihtaVuori N150 | Magtech Small Rifle | Lapua Palma SR (LPT03781) | 2.8430          | 2.1765          | 37.5                  | 41                  |

-**Special notes:** The COAL below is greater than VVihtaVuori's load data of 2.795".
+**Special notes:** The COAL below is greater than VihtaVuori's load data of 2.795".
 Max charge from VihtaVuori data is 40.6gr, but I tested to 41gr.

 There were no pressure signs observed, and there is still plenty of case capacity.
 More testing is needed since velocity is not where I'd like (looking for ~2750fps or greater).